tq-systems/meta-tq/meta-tq/doc/README.TQMLX2160A.md

 In U-Boot update scripts are provided to easily update components.

-There are scripts to update the PBL and U-Boot.
+There are scripts to update the PBL and TF-A / U-Boot FIP.

 These scripts are named `update_[pbl|uboot]_[spi|mmc|sd]`.

+**Attention**

+* use PBL/RCW image to update PBL
+* use FIP to update TF-A / U-Boot

 ### Flash UBI to SPI-NOR